backstage/backstage/docs/overview/adopting.md

 of the platform as well.

 These teams should be able to autonomously deliver value directly to their customers.
-This done primarily by building [plugins](../plugins/index.md).
+This is done primarily by building [plugins](../plugins/index.md).
 Contributing teams should themselves treat their plugins as, or part of, the products they maintain.